 How to Optimize Latency in Voice Agents

-In order to optimize latency for voice agents, it's critical to measure and track the right latency metrics and use a voice observability tool to track latency at each pipeline stage.
+To optimize latency for voice agents, you need to measure and track the right latency metrics using a voice observability tool that shows latency at each pipeline stage.

 Why Average Latency Metrics Fail